Renewal theorems and mixing for non Markov flows with infinite measure: Introduction

 The remainder of this paper is organised as follows.
-In Section~\ref{sec-results}, we describe the operator renewal-theoretic hypotheses required in this paper and we state a strong renewal theorem for $\beta\in(\frac12,1]$ as well as related results for $\beta\le\frac12$.
-In Section~\ref{sec-semiflow}, we show how these results lead to mixing properties for semiflows.
-Sections~\ref{sec-steps} and~\ref{sec-complete} are devoted to the proof of the strong renewal theorem, and Section~\ref{sec-pfthmaver} contains the proofs of the remaining results in Section~\ref{sec-results}.
+In Section~\ref{sec:results}, we describe the operator renewal-theoretic hypotheses required in this paper and we state a strong renewal theorem for $\beta\in(\frac12,1]$ as well as related results for $\beta\le\frac12$.
+In Section~\ref{sec:semiflow}, we show how these results lead to mixing properties for semiflows.
+Sections~\ref{sec:steps} and~\ref{sec:complete} are devoted to the proof of the strong renewal theorem, while Sections~\ref{sec:LLT} and~\ref{sec:pfthmaver} contain the proofs of the remaining results in Section~\ref{sec:results}.
+Section~\ref{sec:BMT} contains prerequisites from operator renewal theory.

-Corollary~\ref{cor-mixing} (mixing for semiflows) is stated for observables that are certain indicator functions.
-This restriction is relaxed considerably in Section~\ref{sec-obs}.
-The corresponding result for flows is stated and proved in Section~\ref{sec-flow}.
-Illustrative examples are given in Section~\ref{sec-ex}.
+Corollary~\ref{cor:mixing} (mixing for semiflows) is stated for observables that are certain indicator functions.
+This restriction is relaxed considerably in Section~\ref{sec:obs}.
+The corresponding result for flows is stated and proved in Section~\ref{sec:flow}.